Structural/structural.github.io/_drafts/intro-hippodrome.md

 components are part of an app's view layer, and they shouldn't need to know anything about what URL the page is currently at, or what that might mean for their state.

-If we generalize a little bit, URLs are part of everything the app considers the "outside world".
-This also includes stuff like making AJAX requests or interacting with local storage.

-Actions and Stores are representations of your application's domain.
-Actions are the description of what is happening in your app, and Stores are the repository of your application state.
-As domain object, we should isolate them from the outside world as much as possible.
-This is why using Action creators to handle our routing would (while not as bad as using Stores) be an unfortunate coupling.

 By isolating as much of the outside world as possible in Tasks, Actions and Stores can work with just domain concepts.
 If, for some strange reason, we